scalalandio/chimney/docs/docs/cheatsheet.md

     import io.scalaland.chimney.partial

     // Here, we're providing Transformers with the ability to .map F[_]/.traverse F[_] into partial.Result,
-    // such impliclit allows us to use .everyItem in customizations of F[value] transformation. implicit def outerTransformer[A, B]: integration.PartialOuterTransformer[F[A], F[B], A, B] = new integrations.PartialOuterTransformer[F[A], F[B], A, B] {
+    // such implicit allows us to use .everyItem in customizations of F[value] transformation. implicit def outerTransformer[A, B]: integration.PartialOuterTransformer[F[A], F[B], A, B] = new integrations.PartialOuterTransformer[F[A], F[B], A, B] {
         /** Converts the outer type when the conversion of inner types turn out to be total. */